 Yes, his whole body screamed.
 Give into it; chase this feeling down.
 Feast upon it!
 The idea throbbed in his throat.
 He could not tear his eyes off her and his desire ached in tune with her pulse.
 He quickly allowed it to win.
 Oh yes, he wanted her, he decided.
 And he would have her, thrumming.
 Into him, onto him, over him, out of him.

-She raised up a wrist upturned – an offering with consent.
+She raised an upturned wrist – an offering with consent.
 He shook his head slowly.
 "Not there."
 His nostrils flared widely to better draw her aroma deep into his chest.
 Inhale, exhale.

 They stood so close they could feel each other's breath.
 Hers warm, his cool.